1st Guards Cavalry Corps: Rzhev-Vyazma: Hideous Defeat and the Great Raid

 Upon severing the Minsk-Moscow highway, the 1st Guards Cavalry Corps, 33rd Army and 11th Cavalry Corps were ordered to annihilate the Wehrmacht's 9th Army commanded by the master of a defensive battle, Colonel General Walther Model.
-The directive of the Western Front Command dated January 2, 1942 stated: "A very favorable situation has been created for the encirclement of the enemy's 4th and 9th armies, and the main role should be played by the Belov strike group, promptly interacting through the front headquarters with our Rzhev grouping."
+The directive of the Western Front Command dated January 2, 1942, stated: "A very favorable situation has been created for the encirclement of the enemy's 4th and 9th armies, and the main role should be played by the Belov strike group, promptly interacting through the front headquarters with our Rzhev grouping."
 However, quite unexpectedly for Major General Pavel Belov, the 9th Army was able to perform a counter-encirclement of the group, trapping the Soviet soldiers inside a pocket, cutting them off from the rest of the forces of the Western Front.
 Belov's corps did not enter the breakthrough in its entirety.
-Two rifle divisions remained behind the Warsaw highway, all tanks, almost all artillery, and rear services.
+Two rifle divisions remained behind the Warsaw highway, all tanks, almost all artillery, and rear services stayed behind.

 The corps, therefore, consisted of the 1st and 2nd Guards, 41, 57, and 75th Cavalry Divisions, as well as several ski battalions.
 The three-light raid cavalry divisions formed by the abbreviated states of 1941 were much weaker than the guard divisions: 41st number 1291 people, 57th – 1706 people, 75th – 2760 people.
 According to various sources, ski battalions had from 800 to 2 thousand people.
 Thus, the corps totaled about 19,000 people.

 Fierce battles ensued, and the Soviets inside the envelope faced overwhelming defeat, with the 33rd Army being annihilated entirely.
 The commander of the army, General Mikhail Yefremov, committed suicide to evade capitulation on realizing that he was incapable of carrying on the fight.
 Besides that, the 11th Cavalry Corps had also been segregated from the 1st Guards Cavalry Corps and subsequently obliterated as well, leaving only the 1st Guards Cavalry as the surviving unit inside the encirclement.
 In this battle, heavy casualties were inflicted upon the Red Army for the severe miscalculations and errors in the decisions implemented prior to the clash.
 The situation was aggravated by the lack of a unified command of the operation.

 Unfortunately, the forces of Army Group Center in the area of the ledge were greatly underestimated.
 The fascists recovered from the consequences of the battle for Moscow and managed to create a solid defense, especially in settlements and in communications.
-Breakthroughs that included strike groups were closed by the enemy by flanking attacks.
+Breakthroughs that included strike groups were closed by the enemy with flanking attacks.
 The shock groups were in an extremely difficult situation.
 Lack of supply and replenishment, lack of heavy weapons, low mobility of rifle divisions, harsh climatic conditions – all this made the task almost impossible.